 Shibboleth is a project created first by US-based Internet2 in 2003.
 It developed an open-source, standards-based system that provides access management for individuals to a resource depending on their role instead of their identities which means that Role-based attributes are used in the Shibboleth system.
-Shibboleth allows the affiliated institution of the user to authenticate the user to permit access to on-campus applications and the resources licensed by the library from service providers [18]. to protect the user's privacy, Shibboleth sends anonymous identification to the service provider.
+Shibboleth allows the affiliated institution of the user to authenticate the user to permit access to on-campus applications and the resources licensed by the library from service providers [17]. to protect the user's privacy, Shibboleth sends anonymous identification to the service provider.

-Additionally, Shibboleth provides authorisation service that helps sites to make decisions for individual's access and privileges in online resources by transport the role attributes securely between the Identity Provider site (affiliated institution) and Resource Provider site to determine whether the user has a right to access the resource or not.
-Single sign-on (SSO) feature is supported in the Shibboleth system which makes the system more flexible and convenient.
+Additionally, Shibboleth provides authorization service that helps sites to make decisions for individual's access and privileges in online resources by transport the role attributes securely between the Identity Provider site (affiliated institution) and Resource Provider site to determine whether the user has a right to access the resource or not.
+SSO feature is supported in the Shibboleth system which makes the system more flexible and convenient.

-For more information about Liberty Alliance: [14] [19] [20] [21]
+For more information about Liberty Alliance: [13][18][19][20]